azinshahidi/hello-word/README.md

 # hello-word
-Github tutorial
-I am taking the baby steps to learn how to use GitHub.
-I have already learned a bit of the git command from and how to generate files there.
-Now I am ready to learn more here.
+I am using GitHub tutorial to learn GitHub directly.Before, I had started by using Git Bash directly from my Terminal but I have some issues, hopefully I get to figure those out.